peuic/vaquinhas/README.md

 # Busca Mural Eleitoral

-Tool to search the Mural Eleitoral for decisions in lawsuits regarding the candidates for the current (and past) elections.
+Tool to search the Electoral Mural for decisions in lawsuits regarding the candidates for the current (and past) elections.

 You can access it [here](https://buscamural.herokuapp.com/) and search for the candidate and set the proper court to be searched.